AD – Post contains gifted products.

 The Paint Colours

 When I set out to plan this makeover I felt sure that bold and stylised would be perfect for a small space, and I couldn’t be more smug about the result.
 For a cupboard-like space that had received little love over the years, it now feels like it’s singing.
 Which is in no small part a debt to the materials.
 Can we start by talking about the colour.
 I mean, who would have guessed that a deeply pretty carnation-ish pink would look so sophisticated?
 I love, love, love the colours in here.
-The main walls are painted in Carter’s Rose by Proper Good Paint with woodwork accents in Amara’s Slipper and Maple’s Cloth from the same range.
+The main walls are painted in Carter’s Rose by Proper Good Paint with woodwork on cupboard, window and door in Amara’s Slipper and skirting boards in Maple’s Cloth from the same range.
 I think there’s a real delicacy to these shades despite the statement of the central pink.
 It brings such a feeling of joy to see these happy feminine shades behind the door each time I open it.

 As this is such a small space, some cohesion, was needed, so alongside the pinks, I decided that decided that lines would create consistency and a nice flow between the different surfaces of this space.
 Looking at the room from the door, you will see that the lines on the reeded glass of the window are echoed in the tiles on the splash-back (which are Bamboo porcelain tiles from Ca Pietra) and again on the reeded panelling below which I made to cover our very utilitarian MDF cupboard that houses the electrics and meter.
 This cut out a lot of noise and really streamlined the space, it also adds exactly the design edge I was looking for.